 Being a non-profit does not give you the right to engage in unethical business practices.

 If you don’t intend to pay every single work who submits their “test” to your contest, than don’t run a contest.

 Contests don’t guarantee you’ll get quality work, or that the “best” will win

 In my talk about design revision hell, I explain why it’s counter-productive to offer a client multiple variations of a design for them to pick.
 Clients typically aren’t experts in this field, and can’t tell a good design from bad design.
 Non-designers often pick their favorite on the basis of whether they personally like a particular color or symbol, without even thinking how their users might feel about that choice.

-I’ve seen contests with some great submissions, where a crappy design won, because the client had no sense of good design.
+I’ve seen contests with some great submissions, where a crappy design won, because the client had no sense for what good design.

 “But I’m different.
 I have a good taste.
 I’m a hobbyist photographer, I have a keen eye.”